-Selecting the right font is very important for the designing of a website.
-Sometimes while browsing over the web, you might land on a brilliantly designed web site, and you may want to use the same font or some text written on an ad campaign might entice you.
+Selecting the right font is very important for the design of a website.
+Sometimes while browsing over the web, you might land on a brilliantly designed website, and you may want to use the same font or some text written on an ad campaign that might entice you.
 But, what if you don’t know what font that is?
 How will you recognize or identify the font?
 Will you mail the webmaster to ask the name of the font used?
 No, you don’t need to do that.
 There are certain free online tools which can help you in identifying the font with just a single click.
 You can identify the font using free online tools.

 There are numerous fonts, and it is not at all easy to recognize a font with just a look.
 Below are my favorite online tools which I use to identify the fonts.
-These are actually must have tools for web designers.
+These are actually must-have tools for web designers.
 Check them out and decide which one is best for your usage.

 WhatFontIs is the simplest online tool to identify the font on a particular webpage.
 It uses a catalog of 550K+ fonts (commercial or free) and font finder AI, for every image uploaded.
 Also available at Chrome extension and Firefox add-on, this tool gives you instant and accurate results.
 If you don’t want to install the extensions, you can use the online resource to identify your favorite fonts.
 Just upload your sample and check the matching fonts.
 Make sure that the image is clear and has good contrast.
 Edit the image if it has a lot of background noise or low contrast.
 Check WhatFontIs.com and find which font is best suitable for your website.